 Stakeholder involvement is a key component of the IRGC Risk governance framework.
-Involving stakeholders is helpful for assessing risk perception, concerns and opinions, for evaluating factors that influence decision-making, and for effectively managing risks.
+Engaging with stakeholders is helpful for assessing risk perception, concerns and opinions, for evaluating factors that influence decision-making, and for effectively managing risks.

 In order to help risk assessors and risk managers make sense of the various facets of when and how to involve stakeholders, IRGC and expert partners at IASS have produced the guidance document “Involving Stakeholders in the Risk Governance Process”.